In July, get 15% off selected guidebooks to walking in Italy! The perfect destination to combine culinary and hiking excellence.

 The Three Capes Track in Southern Tasmania

 A relative newcomer to the pantheon of long-distance trails in Australia, the Three Capes has upped the ante considerably.
-With design-award winning accommodation huts and beautifully maintained tracks, all you need for this trail is a pack with clothes, a sleeping bag and your own food.
-No need for tents or cooking utensils, it’s all provided.
+With design-award-winning accommodation huts and beautifully maintained tracks, all you need for this trail is a pack with clothes, a sleeping bag and your own food.
+No need for tents or cooking utensils-everything is provided.
+There’s no roughing it here: the Three Capes Trail is the height of luxury hiking

 Sunrise Over Retakunna The Final Hut